-Whatsapp is the most widely used messaging app across the nations worldwide.
+Whatsapp is the most widely used messaging app across the nation worldwide.
 It has a fanbase of over 1 billion.
 WhatsApp chats are more than just simple texts.
 We all know it.
-We share photos, videos, bank account details, contacts and what not on WhatsApp.
-And with so much personal data, if you take privacy and security of WhatsApp for granted then its jackpot for wicked minds.
+We share photos, videos, bank account details, contacts, and whatnot on WhatsApp.
+And with so much personal data, if you take the privacy and security of WhatsApp for granted then its a jackpot for wicked minds.

 The biggest risk with 3rd party applications is, if hackers can alter WhatsApp’s APK to hide your last seen, they can also add code to record your chats and send them to their own servers.

 A general user will never come to know what code has been added in a 3rd party application and as these apps are not uploaded on official app stores, no malware analysis is done on them, opening up the users to extreme risks.

 On the issue of possible misuse or hacking through third-party keyboard apps, WhatsApp engineers said that if a user has installed a keyboard app, which could potentially be vulnerable to hacking, WhatsApp cannot do much to protect the data.
 They further stressed that users’ messages are encrypted in transit.
 That’s why it’s very important to use trusted applications.

 On the other hand, the CIA is capable of bypassing the encryption on a number of popular messaging apps including WhatsApp, according to newly released WikiLeaks documents.

 The whistle-blowing organization has just published 8,761 files, which Julian Assange claims account for “the entire hacking capacity of the CIA”.

 The enormous release is the first of several comprising the ‘Vault 7’ collection.
 A WikiLeaks release claims that the CIA uses malware and hacking tools to remotely hack smartphones and turn TVs into covert microphones.